What is a VPN? How it Works & How to Use a VPN (2024)

 Tor Browser

 Tor (The Onion Router) browser is free and works like a regular browser.
-But instead of sending your traffic directly to the destination, it’s routed through several different volunteer computers, or “nodes” that also encrypt your data.
-Each node can see where your data is coming from and going to, but not the entire route from your device to the destination site.
+However, instead of sending your traffic directly to its destination, Tor routes it through different volunteer computers worldwide, also known as “nodes.”
+It’s relatively safe, but note that each node can see where your data is coming from and which node it’s going to.

 Proxy Services